huntercfreeman/VSCodeDotNetExtensions/svelteApps/sidebarWebviewSvelteApp/README.md

 Many of the context menu options available wrap the already existing dotnet CLI ([https://docs.microsoft.com/en-us/dotnet/core/tools/](https://docs.microsoft.com/en-us/dotnet/core/tools/)).

-# Important ideas to follow when developing
+# How to Build this Svelte Application

+- While using a terminal change directory to where this README.md is located and this application's 'rollup.config.js' is located.
+    - As of the writing of this README.md I currently type while in the root of this repository: 'cd svelteApps/sidebarWebviewSvelteApp' as an example.

+    - After following the previous step you should be in the directory that contains this Svelte app's 'rollup.config.js'.
+The command to build is from this directory is:

+> npm run build

+---

 - [rollup.config.js](rollup.config.js) specifies where the compiled javascript should be output to.
-As of writing this README.md
+As of writing this README.md the path is:

 > ../../out/sidebarWebview/sidebarWebview.js

-- (continuation of previous bullet), is the path.
+- (continuation of previous bullet).
 The takeaway is not the exact relative path as that likely will change, instead the takeaway is that the extension output goes into a folder named, 'out' at the root of the repository.

 - The webview is rendered in Visual Studio Code by the following steps